 Holding strictly to his family's creed, Kou Ichinomiya has never once, in his life of privilege, owed anything to anyone – that is, until a self-proclaimed Venusian named Nino saves him from drowning in the wake of a dire accident involving Kou's pants.
 Eternally indebted to the supposed extraterrestrial, Kou moves into her little community under the bridge along the Arakawa river.
 Ripped from his life of luxury and success, the young Tokyo U graduate now must adjust to his well-appointed hovel, strange new neighbors, and peculiar lover, Nino.

 Arakawa under the Bridge may look like an anime for potheads (what with the kappa costume, star mask, and nun with a gun, among other things), but truthfully it’s just a thirteen-episode-long plate of sashimi: it takes a little getting used to, but ends up being absolutely delicious.
 Especially for me, having just watched the sour Serial Experiments Lain, this land of perpetual... read more

 This review covers both seasons of the show.
 I’m too bored to write two different ones about something that is practically the same.

 Many tend to group all SHAFT comedies at the same shelf, and I am no exception.
-Having the same production company, the same director, the same main voice actor, the same protagonist archetype, the same artsy animation, and the same wacky type of... read more
+Having the same production company, the same director, the same main voice actor, the same protagonist archetype, the same artsy animation, and the same wacky type of comedy tends to do... read more